If You’re Making Bread, You Should Know the Different Types of Yeasts

 Active Dry Yeast

-Last but not least – the most common store-bought packet of yeast.
+Last but not least, the most common store-bought packet of yeast.
 Unlike instant yeast, you cannot add this straight into your dry ingredients.
 This yeast is dormant and needs to be rehydrated before use.
 The way you ‘poof’ it up is by dissolving it in a small amount of lukewarm water.

 Active dry yeast takes a bit more time to get the dough to rise.
 Many baking aficionados appreciate the longer rise time of active dry yeast because it can enhance the flavour of the bread or baked goods.
 Like instant yeast, this should be kept in a cool place and once opened, should be refrigerated.

-If you’re using a recipe that calls for either instant or active dry yeast and you only have one type, don’t stress.
-They both can be used interchangeably.
+If you’re using a recipe that calls for either instant or active dry yeast, and you only have one type, don’t stress.
+They can be used interchangeably.
 However, if you are going to use active dry yeast when a recipe calls for instant, make sure to give it some additional time to rise.

 Hungry for more?
 Subscribe to our Newsletter